 However, Unicomp continued to produce M4s for IBM until at least 2002.
 IBM M4s produced by Unicomp can be identified easily by the lock-light overlay style, which now uses Unicomp's signature lock icons instead of text.
-The Unicomp Mighty Mouse with TrackPoint was retired in 2008 and the one without retired in 2010.
+The Unicomp Mighty Mouse was ultimately retired by 2010.
 One unusual fact regarding Unicomp-made pointing stick Mighty Mouse keyboards was that Unicomp kept using a strain gauge TrackPoint II pointing stick instead of turning to their FSR stick design.

 All inflation adjustments were made with US Inflation Calculator.